LoveYaGuts Travel Driving Creek Railway Tours, Coromandel

 Price $47

-Taking part in a pottery class with my husband was by far one of the best things we have ever done together.
+Taking part in a pottery class with my husband was by far one of the best things we did in Coromandel, and one of the best things we have ever done together.
 We expected to walk out of the class covered in clay and having destroyed the classroom with clay splattered all over the walls.
 But instead we walked out with a new love for pottery and discussions about where to fit a pottery wheel and kiln in our house.

 After making two items each, we left the clay to dry and our glazed creations arrived in the post 3 weeks later!
 My teacup, Pauls’ coffee mug and a small bowl each.